Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Illithilich (VGM).md

 ## Variant: Mind Flayer Lich (Illithilich)

-The path to true lichdom is something only the most powerful mind flayer mages can pursue, since it requires the ability to craft a phylactery and cast the [[Imprisonment|imprisonment]] spell.
+The path to true lichdom is something only the most powerful mind flayer mages can pursue, since it requires the ability to craft a phylactery and cast the [[5.
+Mechanics\Spells\Imprisonment.md|imprisonment]] spell.
 A mind flayer lich uses the lich stat block (see the Monster Manual), with the following changes:

 - It has a challenge rating of 22 (41,000 XP).
 - It speaks Deep Speech and Undercommon, and has telepathy out to a range of 120 feet.